 The MA Economics degree teaches practical applications of theoretical economics and quantitative methods which commands a high premium in many industries, including banking, finance, health care, international trade, advocacy groups, and government.
 It is one of the only programs in the nation to involve specialists in professional schools of law, medicine, management, and education, as well as those in the departments of mathematics and geography.
 The resulting Advanced Certificates expands economics-specific knowledge in Financial, International, Information and Internet, Law and Regulation, Health, and Urban and Regional subjects

 The MS Economics degree is intended for students who: desire more rigorous Masters level education and training in economics, with the aim of pursuing a career in analytical, financial, or international economics.
-There are three tracks a student can select from: Financial, International , and Applied Micro-Econometrics.
+There are two tracks a student can select from: Financial and International.
+We also have the new STEM eligible MS Econometric & Quantitative Economics degree.
+The Econometric & Quantitative Economics program is tailored to the provide the skills required of a quantitative economist seeking employment in the private profit and non-profit sectors as well as in the government and NGO sectors, as it focuses on providing advanced knowledge and proper utilization of mathematical and quantitative skills required of Economists in practical applications.
 This emphasizes the acquisition of applied econometric skills that can then be used to perform business research that employers increasingly demand.
 The M.S. program provides the most advanced training possible in economics short of obtaining the PhD degree.

 Potential careers can include economic consulting, teaching at the collegiate level, performing research at a government agency or think tank; or preparing to enter into a Ph.D. program in economics or related business field.